Terry's TMG Tips

 Person Pages

 There will generally be several Person Pages, each containing a number of people.
-For people who had children, there will be a list of children at the end of their section, similar to that produced by TMG's Journal report.
-By default, the data on the Person Pages is in narrative format, similar to TMG's narrative reports.
-Other formats are available – see the "Formats" section below.
+For a person who had children, there will by default be a list of children at the end of their section, similar to that produced by TMG's Journal report.
+By default, the data on the Person Pages is presented in a narrative style, similar to TMG's narrative reports.
+Other formats are available – see the Formats section below.

 The text describing each person will generally mention other people included in the site.
-The names of those people appear as links, and clicking on them takes the reader to the Person Page section for that person.
+The names of those people appear as links if those people are entered in the associated Tag in TMG as Principals or Witnesses; but not if their names are typed into the Memo.
+Clicking on those links takes the reader to the Person Page sections for those people.

-Citations entered in TMG appear as reference numbers in the text, with the citations listed below, as seen near the bottom of the screenshot.
+Citations entered in TMG appear as reference numbers in the text, with the citations listed below, as seen near the bottom of the screenshot above.
+Clicking on the reference number takes the reader to the associated citation.
 By default, those citations appear in TMG's "short footnote" format.
 The source numbers that appear at the beginning of each citation are links to the Source Pages.
 Clicking those links takes a reader to the section of the Source Page where the full footnote for that source appears.

-The Pop-up Pedigree button under the person's name and summary information opens a pop-up screen with a three-generation pedigree for the person:
+Clicking the Family Explorer icon under the person's name and summary information opens a pop-up screen with a three-generation pedigree for the person, along with his or her siblings, spouse(s), and children:

 Pop-up Pedigree